There are several ways to add or create new documents, including:

-From any page, click on the New drop-down box from the options ribbon at the left.
+From any page, click on the Add > Blank Document drop-down menu.

-Based on the document format you selected in Step 3, that application will be launched automatically.
+Based on the document format you selected, that application will be launched automatically.
 You can begin editing your new blank document with the name you designated.
 When finished editing, save your document and close the application.
 You will return to the Document Profile page in the browser.
 From there you can choose from a number of document options, or close the Profile to work on something else.

 Online Editor (Web apps)

-There is an option to choose an "online editor" in step #3.
+There is an option to choose an "online editor".
 If you choose this option, you will be taken to Microsoft Office Online to create your document.
 This option is also available on the right click menu to open existing documents using Office Online.
 Learn More.

 Creating a new Folder on the fly when Adding a document

-When adding a document, if you choose to add a new folder, you will be asked to enter a profile value on which folders are based as follows.
-The folder name is also defaulted from the Document Type and should not be changed:
+When adding a document, if you choose to add a new folder, you will be asked to enter profile values for the folder.

 Completing the Profile